A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Experiment

 \subsection{Evaluation Metrics}

-In this work, we use Accuracy (Acc) and Cohen's Kappa (Kappa) as the evaluation metrics to compare the performance of different models.
-To be specific, accuracy measures the percentage of correct predictions over all predictions and kappa measures the alignment between model's and expert's grading results.
+In this work, we use Accuracy (Acc) and Cohen's Kappa ($\kappa_c$) as the evaluation metrics to compare the performance of different models.
+To be specific, accuracy measures the percentage of correct predictions across all cases, while Cohen's Kappa measures the inter-rater alignment between model's predictions and expert annotations, accounting for agreement by chance.
+For the $\mathcal{D}_1$ dataset, which involves multi-class classification, we additionally utilize Quadratic Weighted Kappa ($\kappa_w$), which is particularly suitable for ordinal data as it assigns different weights to disagreements based on their magnitude.